clemgoub/dnaPipeTE/dnaPipeTE-README.md

 <h1>1 - INSTALLATION</h1>

 dnaPipeTE is released as a standalone package including all scripts and dependent programs such as Trinity, RepeatMasker, Blast and RMBlastn.
 By respect to the program and libraries licenses, you still have to download trf and RepBase library (see dependencies).
-This installation is recommended for new users.

 If you encounter some issues during installation, do not hesitate to [ask for help on the forum](http://dnapipete.4rumer.com/) !

-## a) System requirement
+##System requirement

 To date, dnaPipeTE only runs on Linux x64 environments (tested on ubuntu 14.04 PC and Debian 3.2.57-3 x86_64 cluster).